ivan-c/docker-torrent-vpn/README.md

 (to tunnel traffic through your ISP) and a simple iptables firewall to allow rTorrent to only access the internet through a VPN.

-To run everything, put your open vpn configuration file in `./vpn.ovpn` and the other configuration files from this gist in a directory then go to that directory and run
+To run everything, put your open vpn configuration file in `./config/vpn.ovpn` and the other configuration files from this repo in a directory then go to that directory and run

     docker-compose up